FREQUENTLY ASKED QUESTIONS

 After commencement, the digital program will be permanently archived on this website for viewing at any time.

-If your name has been legally changed, please fax a copy of your driver's license and a marriage certificate, birth certificate, or divorce decree (as appropriate) to Graduation Certification at 240-684-2008.
+If your name has been legally changed, please fax a copy of your driver's license and a marriage certificate, birth certificate, or divorce decree (as appropriate) to Graduation Services at 240-684-2008.
 You must include your student ID number on the request.

 After taking the above steps, if you have any remaining questions about how your name will appear on your diploma and in the commencement program book, please contact the Registrar's Office at 800-888-UMUC (8682), ext.
 2-2222, or firstname.lastname@example.org.